heroku/heroku-ci/README.md

 ## Installation

-This plugin is part of the official Heroku CLI, so there is no need to install it run their commands.
+This plugin is part of the official Heroku CLI, so there is no need to install it to run their commands.

 ## Development